aesuf/DSP-FPGA-Workshop/README.md

 ## References

-This workshop was based off the following webpage: https://www.controlpaths.com/2021/06/28/audio-equalizer-based-on-fir-filters/
+* This workshop was based off the following webpage: https://www.controlpaths.com/2021/06/28/audio-equalizer-based-on-fir-filters/
+* The following was used as reference for the equalizer design: https://s2.smu.edu/~cd/EE2170/Labs/EQ.htm